puppetlabs/puppet-docs/source/puppet/4.2/reference/config_about_settings.markdown

 ### Settings are Loaded on Startup

 When any Puppet command or service starts up, it gets values for all of its settings.
-Any of these settings may change the way that command or service behaves.
+Any of these settings could change the way that command or service behaves.

 A command or service will _only_ read its settings _once;_ if it needs to be reconfigured, it will need to be restarted or run again.